guiyep/my-form-state/docs/core/validators/README.md

 There are 3 different ways you can create these functions:

-- [x] Using YUP Schema.
-Pre-defined functions.
+- [x] Using the pre-defined function for YUP Schema.
-- [x] Using JOI Schema.
-Pre-defined functions.
+- [x] Using pre-defined function for JOI Schema.
-- [x] Using Custom validations.
+- [x] Using Custom validators.

 # YUP